AyoCodess/All-in-one-dashboard-fullstack-REACT/README.md

 npm start
 ```

+### About

+This was a 5 day challenge for a recruitment process.
+Some of the tasks had problems built into them as a test for problem solving.
+I completed this project in 4.5 days.

 ### Important Note:

 To run this project locally, the auth0 authentication URL needs to be changed to http://ocalhost:3000.